martijnvanschie/tech-blog/content/posts/2023/03/log-anaytics/index.md

 ![Usage by log](log-analytics-query09.png "Log count per account")

-Well, sevirity level `1` is actually [Information](https://learn.microsoft.com/en-us/dotnet/api/microsoft.applicationinsights.datacontracts.severitylevel?view=azure-dotnet) and perhaps this is not really required when there are not issues reported.
+WNope, no issues.
+Severity level `1` is actually [Information](https://learn.microsoft.com/en-us/dotnet/api/microsoft.applicationinsights.datacontracts.severitylevel?view=azure-dotnet) and perhaps this is not really required when there are no issues reported.

 So who is logging all these Information messages, lets find out.
 Using the following query we try to get the top 10 instances that generate logs to see if one or more stand out.